Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Now that you’ve taken care of your short-term needs, your goal is to protect your earnings for the long term.

 Work with your financial adviser to assemble an investment strategy.
 This strategy should be consistent with your tolerance for risk.

-To get your feet wet, you might first look at stable, low-risk, low-return investments – perhaps from conversation with your advisor.
-Depending on the size of your windfall, you may generate a sizeable income off of these “boring” investments alone.
+To get your feet wet, you might first look at investments like short-term corporate bonds, government securities and short-term municipal bonds.
+These are considered relatively safe investments.
+Depending on the size of your windfall, you may generate more than you would expect off of these low-risk investments alone.

-After consulting with your financial adviser, you could expand your investment portfolio to include investments like stocks.
+After consulting with your financial adviser, you could expand your investment portfolio to include investments in stocks or real estate.
 Your financial adviser can help you create a portfolio with the right mix of stocks, bonds and other securities.

 Start planning your estate

 With the right planning and help from wise and qualified professionals, it’s possible to live the rest of your life without any financial worries.

 You may want your children and relatives to enjoy the same comfort, so begin the process of estate planning.
 In short, this means you’ll decide what happens to your assets when you pass away.

 Work with a financial adviser, tax professional and a highly experienced estate planning lawyer to settle matters of your estate — preferably sooner rather than later.

 Do I have to pay taxes on my lottery winnings?